 - Using a small sharp knife, poke holes in the lamb at regular intervals.
 Press in a small sprig of rosemary and a slice of a garlic clove into each hole.
 Season the lamb well with salt and pepper.

 - Place the lamb shoulder into the slow cooker, and pour the stock and wine down the sides, taking care not to wash the seasoning off of the top of the lamb.
-Check that the lamb is sat in the liquid, and if not dig out some of the vegetables and place them around the side of the meat so that it sits lower.
+Check that the lamb is sat in the liquid (approximately a half to two-thirds covered), and if not dig out some of the vegetables and place them around the side of the meat so that it sits lower.
 If required, add more stock and wine using the ratio of two parts stock to one part wine.
+You do not need to submerge the lamb in liquid.

-- Cook on high for five hours or for eight on low.
+- Cook on low for five and a half hours or four on high (see recipe notes regarding cooking times as it can vary depending on your model of slow cooker).
 Once cooked, remove the lamb, place it a roasting dish, and cook in the oven for 20 minutes at 190°C. Whilst the lamb is cooking in the oven, prepare the gravy.

 - Following cooking the lamb there will be a lot of fat sat on top of the gravy in the slow cooker.
 Use a meat baster to remove it (transfer it to a bowl and bin it once cooled, don't put it down the drain).

-- Check the seasoning, then serve by pouring through a colander into a gravy jug.
+- Check the seasoning, then serve by pouring through a colander into a gravy jug, or without a colander if you prefer to keep the vegetables in the gravy.